andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 Next enter the required details:

 - Select your Subscription ("Azure Pass...")
-- Enter a name for the resource group, e.g. "workshop"
+- Enter a name for the resource group, e.g. "workshop".
+Please remember this name as you will use it throughout this workshop.

 - As region select "(Asia Pacific) East Asia", which refers to our HongKong datacenters
 - Click on "Review + Create".
 This will trigger a quick validation of your input
 - Click on "Create"

 ![Adding Resource Group details](img/rg-entries.png)

-After a short while, a notification will appear on the top right saying "Resource group created".
+- After a short while, a notification will appear on the top right saying "Resource group created".
+Click on the notification item (a bell) and "Go to resource group".
+Alternatively just search for "Subscriptions" in the search bar at the top
-Please use this resource group throughout this workshop.
+- You will see a subscription ID.
+Please note this ID down.
+We will need it later.
+Think of a subscription as the equivalent of a credit card, or cost center to which costs are charged.

 ## Spinning up a Data Science Virtual Machine